flutter/website/faq.md

 ## Why is Google building Flutter?

 As Eric Schmidt has said: "Mobile won."
-We saw that too many engineering teams inside of Google were slowed down by building apps twice: once for Android and once for iOS.
+We noticed that too many teams were slowed down by building the same app twice: once for Android and once for iOS.
 Hiring two separate teams is costly: knowledge isn't shared, code is duplicated, keeping two apps in sync is challenging.
-We are building Flutter to make it easier for teams to deliver better mobile apps for less cost.
+We are building Flutter to make it easier and faster for teams to deliver great mobile apps for both iOS and Android.

 ## What are the origins of Flutter?